Kelley12/blog/_posts/2019-10-17-jekyll-layout-requested-does-not-exist.md

   https://help.github.com/articles/troubleshooting-jekyll-builds
 ```

-In my ignorance, I must have assumed that the `theme` property was no longer required because of this and removed it.
+In the link [Adding a theme to your GitHub pages site using Jekyll](https://help.github.com/en/articles/adding-a-theme-to-your-github-pages-site-using-jekyll) above, it has you replace the  `theme` configuration variable with the `remote_theme` configuration variable.
 Unfortunately the build in GitHub still worked and rendered without issue.
 I looked at adding this back in a couple times through debugging but kept adding in the repo name instead of the theme name itself.
 After adding back in the theme name, everything worked as expected, lesson learned the hard way.

 ```bash
 theme: jekyll-theme-hydejack